Opinion: No revolution in the EU | DW | 27.05.2019

 National peculiarities

+Germany, France, Spain and Poland saw the biggest rise in voter turnout.
+And in the UK, where looming Brexit means this vote is essentially meaningless, more people turned out to vote than previously, too.
+Most voters chose the Brexit Party.
+Yet a substantial number of the electorate also voted for pro-European Liberal Democrats.

 So, what does all this mean?
-The EU remains what it always was: a highly heterogeneous mixed bag of people, who will continuously have to find compromises.
+The EU remains what it always was: a highly heterogenous mixed bag of people, who will continuously have to find compromises.
 That is its fate and burden.

 Across Europe, voters cast aside the old guard in favor of populists and Green parties.
 Keep up with the latest reactions here as Europe grapples with a heavily fractured parliament.
 (27.05.2019)